 For more information on our Vision and Mission for the Tweed see our 10 year plan.

-Expand the boxes below to find out about the different areas of Council and our directors, or download organisation structure(PDF, 92KB).
+Expand the boxes below to find out about the different areas of Council and our directors, or download Council's organisation structure(PDF, 54KB)

 Generally responsible for the efficient and effective operation of the Council's organisation and for ensuring the implementation, without undue delay, of decisions of the Council.

-The General Manager is also responsible for the Executive Officer, Office of the General Manager and Land and Economic Development.
+The General Manager is also responsible for the Executive Officer and Office of the General Manager.

 The General Manager has the following particular functions: